Pertunmaa: Culture

 Geographically, the municipality of Pertunmaa is situated at the junction of two culturally distinct regions: Savo and eastern Häme.
 Also, Itä-Häme (literally "East Tavastia") newspaper is also distributed in Pertunmaa.

 According to a common legend in the locality, Pertunmaa is named after a man called Perttu, who once ruled the whole of Pertunmaa (literally the "land of Perttu") alone.
-The coat of arms of the municipality, the explanation of which is “a golden flame in a red field with a black ear,” has its origins in the slash-and-burn cultivation in ancient times.
-The coat of arms, designed by Tapio Vallioja, was approved at a meeting of the Pertunmaa Municipal Council on April 14, 1965, and the coat of arms was officially approved for use by the Ministry of the Interior on July 1 of that year.
+The coat of arms of the municipality, the explanation of which is "a golden flame in a red field with a black ear," has its origins in the slash-and-burn cultivation in ancient times.
+The coat of arms, designed by Tapio Vallioja, was approved at a meeting of the Pertunmaa Municipal Council on 14 April 1965, and the coat of arms was officially approved for use by the Ministry of the Interior on 1 July of that year.

 In the 1980s, blodpalt called Kisko, and Rieska breads baked from rye flour, cream and sour cream, which are baked with cabbage leaves, were named Pertunmaa's traditional dishes.

 Villages

 Pertunmaa's church village (Pertunmaan kirkonkylä) and Kuortti are the largest and most populous villages of the municipality.

+Other smaller villages contain the following.